Animals and garden

 The most visible of our animals is probably ‘The Herd’ which is our three donkeys and pony.
 Dumbledore is a Miranda donkey with brown shaggy fur.
-He is two years old and very tame and friendly.
+He is three years old and very tame and friendly.
 He always comes over to say hello and to see if you have anything for him.

 The grand old man of the herd is Alfred.
 He is a very placid and shy character who takes time to get to know.
 We believe he is around 30 years old, and he’s in no rush to do anything.
 Oliver and Alfred are standard grey donkeys.
 The outsider of the herd is Lollipop, our lovely, sweet pony!
 He is the brains of the herd and he definitely knows he’s smarter and cooler than the average donkey.

 All of the herd came from homes where they could no longer be looked after.
 Now, at OIS, they have hectares of free grazing, nice stables and a lot of love from our students.
 If you come to OIS for a visit, remember to bring some carrots or apples and make some friends for life!

 The OIS goat flock is a part of a charitable program to raise goats for farmers in the north of Portugal.
 We maintain our flock by swapping billies (boy goats) with other goat owners, and limit it to no more than 10 goats at a time.